How much is your boat worth?

 When deciding which Broker to use, do your research and make sure you agree with their terms of business before making a decision.

 Our Locate a broker facility will give you the names of many leading brokers.
 Study their adverts, check out their web sites, form an opinion as to how professional they appear to be and try to estimate how quickly they appear to sell boats.
 Also, you could telephone as a prospective buyer, maybe about a boat that you really would be interested in, if you're upgrading from your existing boat and see how professionally they deal with you.
 Finally find out what commission each of them charge and what their other terms are.
 Then you can make your decision.

-If you chose to sell your boat privately, you'll get the benefit of saving the costs of a Dealer or Broker, but you'll need to be organised!
+Whether its a classic boat, fishing boat, catamaran or houseboat you're looking to sell, if you chose to sell your boat privately, you'll get the benefit of saving the costs of a Dealer or Broker, but you'll need to be organised!

 If you've followed our Guide up to this point, you'll have already assembled the paperwork that will not only enhance the value of your boat but will also make it easy for you to sell it.